-The Department of Public Health Sciences' MPH program is accredited by the Council for Education in Public Health (CEPH).
+The Department of Public Health Sciences' MPH and BPH programs are accredited by the Council for Education in Public Health (CEPH).
 CEPH requires a field experience component as part of the degree plan.

 The field experience is a planned and mentored experience that: